splunk/splunk-sdk-java/README.md

 ### Search

-One of the primary features of Splunk is the ability to exceute searches and retrive search results.
-To help get you started, the following code fragment shows creating a search job, polling for completion and retrieving the result stream.
+One of the primary features of Splunk is running searches and retrieving search results.
+The following code example shows how to create a search job, poll for completion, and retrieve the result stream:

     Service service = Service.connect(...);
     Job job = service.getJobs().create("search * | head 10")